We are aware of the dilemma while choosing a team! That’s why we have a simple yet predictable model to help you get started.

 |Messaging||Firebase, SendBird, PubNub, Twilio|

 Our long years of live video streaming app development experience and exceptional Video Streaming solutions make us an ideal partner for both startups and enterprises.
-We are a partner of choice for the top players in the video streaming space.
+Our in-house project managers, developers, and designers confidently deliver all types of mobility projects on time.

 Here are some more reasons to hire us:

 A virtual video streaming app needs a secure end-to-end streaming workflow, from audio and video capture to encoding, transcoding, packaging, delivery, and playback.
 Wowza provides end-to-end mobile live-video-streaming technologies that you can directly and affordably get to the market.

 With the power of WebRTC, you can easily add real-time communication abilities to your web app that can work on top of an open standard.
 This framework allows you to share video, audio, and generic data between peers, empowering developers to create powerful audio- and video communication solutions.

 Depending on project requirements as well as compliance consideration we can choose the APIs, there are many streaming providers available including Wowza, AWS, Brightcove, Opentok, Agora, and so on.
 After the consultation, we can help you finalise the one.